uwescience/DSSG2024_transit_equity/README.md

 1. Activate the environment set up in [here](#environment-setup)

-2. Navigate to the root.
+2. Navigate to the root of this repository.

 3. Run the following command to install the `transit-equity` package in interactive mode without dependencies: